andreoliwa/nitpick/docs/cli.rst

     Usage: nitpick init [OPTIONS]

-      Create a configuration file if it doesn't exist already.
+      Create a [tool.nitpick] section in the configuration file if it doesn't exist already.

     Options:
       --help  Show this message and exit.